aditya-prakash-singh/DB-Assignment/Answers.md

 ### 1. Explain the relationship between the "Product" and "Product_Category" entities from the above diagram. ###

 In the "Product" table:</br>
+The category_id field establishes a Many-to-One relationship with the "Product_Category" table.</br>
+This indicates that multiple products can belong to the same category (Many-to-One).</br>
 The category_id field is a foreign key that refers to the primary key (id) in the "Product_Category" table.</br>
 This establishes a link between each product and a specific category.

 In the "Product_Category" table:</br>
 The id field is the primary key, serving as a unique identifier for each category.</br>
+The "Product" table's category_id references the id field in a Many-to-One relationship.</br>
 The "Product" table's category_id references this id field, creating a relationship between products and their respective categories.

 The relationship allows each product to be associated with a single category from the "Product_Category" table.